 Emotions run high as Hong Kong residents snap up final edition of Apple Daily

-HONG KONG, June 24 (Reuters) - Hong Kong residents rushed in the early hours of Thursday to snap up copies of the final edition of pro-democracy newspaper Apple Daily, which was forced to close after 26 years after becoming the target of a national security crackdown.
+HONG KONG, June 24 (Reuters) - Hong Kong residents rushed in the early hours of Thursday to snap up copies of the final edition of pro-democracy newspaper Apple Daily, which was forced to end its 26-year run after it became embroiled in a national security crackdown.

 "I couldn't sleep well for the past few nights," said Tse, 60, a former medical worker, who leaned on a cart to support herself as she queued outside a newspaper vendor in the working class district of Mong Kok early Thursday.
 "I hope the reporters can stay true to their faith and keep working hard."

+Queues stretched at newsstands across the city early Thursday after an emotional final print run at the headquarters of the newspaper, which was forced to shut down after authorities froze its assets as part of a national security probe.

+“(After) today, there is no press freedom in Hong Kong ...
+I cannot see any future in Hong Kong," said Dickson Ng, 51,a designer at Apple Daily.
+"I feel very disappointed and angry today.
+I don't understand why our limited group, company, and the newspapers were forced to stop operating under such circumstances."

-Apple Daily printed 1 million copies on Thursday, more than 10 times its usual print run.
+In anticipation of robust demand for the its final print run, Apple Daily, which mixes pro-democracy views with celebrity gossip and investigations of those in power, printed 1 million copies on Thursday, more than 10 times its usual print run.

-The shutdown deals the most serious blow yet to Hong Kong's media freedoms and could potentially destroy its reputation as an open and free media hub after Beijing imposed the security law on the global financial centre last year.
+The shutdown deals the most serious blow yet to Hong Kong's media freedoms and could potentially destroy its reputation as an open and free media hub after Beijing imposed the security law on the global financial centre last year, press advocacy groups say.

 Critics of the law say it's being used to crush dissent in the former British colony, which authorities in Beijing and Hong Kong reject.
 Hong Kong and mainland officials have repeatedly said media freedoms are respected but are not absolute.